-(6) A high-pressure solvent is forced through a bed of tightly packed adsorbing material in this technique's high-performance variety.
-This technique uses a mobile and stationary phase and can be demonstrated with a coffee filter and marker.
+(11) A high-pressure solvent is forced through a bed of tightly packed adsorbing material in this technique's high-performance variety.
+This technique, which has a thin layer variety, uses a mobile and stationary phase and can be demonstrated with a coffee filter and marker.
 For the point, name this lab technique used to separate mixtures using namesake paper, which forms colorful bands.

-ANSWER: Chromatography (accept High-performance or High pressure liquid chromatography; Accept Paper chromatography)
+ANSWER: Chromatography (accept High-performance or High pressure liquid chromatography; accept Thin-layer chromatography; accept Paper chromatography)

-(7) The planetary variety of these structures occur when a red giant expels its outer layers.
+(12) When these structures are unable to become ionized, they become the reflection type instead of the emission type.
+The planetary variety of these structures occur when a red giant expels its outer layers.
 The Pillars of Creation are a formation within one of these structures named Eagle.
-In the early 20th century, the Andromeda Galaxy was thought to be this galactic entity.
 The Crab is a well-known example of, for the point, what large star-forming clouds of dust and gas?